 Cal Poly Lofts

-Cal Poly Lofts, located in downtown San Luis Obispo, is for continuing students who have an entrepreneurial perspective and are ready to launch innovations or business ideas.
+The Cal Poly Lofts, located in downtown San Luis Obispo, are for continuing students who have an entrepreneurial perspective and are ready to launch innovations or business ideas.
 Programs are offered in close collaboration with the Cal Poly Center for Innovation & Entrepreneurship.

-Student representatives are elected in fall term to serve on Community Councils (governing boards) in each of the halls and apartments.
-Participants contribute to their hall’s community by planning social, recreational, and educational events, and by voicing student-related concerns.
-Inter Housing Council is the umbrella student government organization for all the Community Councils.
-Networks in community services, recreational sports and multicultural issues provide additional opportunities for student involvement.
+Student representatives are elected in fall term to serve on community councils (governing boards) in each of the halls and apartments.
+Participants contribute to their hall’s community by planning social, recreational, and educational events, and voicing student-related concerns.
+The Inter Housing Council is the umbrella student government organization for all the Community Councils.

 Securing Campus Housing